FrancoisMasson1990/Pneumonia-Detection-from-Chest-X-Rays/FDA_Submission.md

 In the presence of Infiltration disease, the algorithm works poorly because it is not able to differentiate between Pneumonia and infiltration.

+***In summary :***

+The algorithm performs with the following score :
+- Max F1 score: 0.404.
+Outperform the radiologist and remember that F1 is test's accuracy the algorithm
+- threshold: 0.377,
+- precision: 0.268,
+- recall: 0.818

+The recall is very high which is great because few False Negative won t be detected.
+And precision is low so the opposite (more False Positive) But in the case of AI Healthcare domain it is better to say people are infected even if it is not than the opposite

 ### 4. Databases